 With the exception of new drivers, all drivers have some amount of history.
 Most drivers have years of history which allows insurance companies to perform their calculations and set premiums based on risk.
 With the introduction of self-driving cars not only will there be a dramatic shift in establishing premiums but large groups of drivers will arguably be new drivers.
 It will take time for manufacturers to build enough driving history so that insurance companies can effectively set premiums as they do today.

 Litigation Will Move to Product Liability From Driver Negligence

 There are many reasons why car accidents happen when humans are behind the wheel.
-The most concerning these days is drunk driving, texting and driving, and distracted driving, just to name a few.
-With the introduction of driver-less cars, things will change dramatically.
+The most concerning these days are drunk driving, texting and driving, and distracted driving, just to name a few.
+With the introduction of driverless cars, things will change dramatically.